CleasbyCode/pdvzip/README.md

 **Chunks:**

-PNG chunks that you can insert arbitrary data, in which Twitter will preserve in conjuction with the above dimensions & file size limits.
+PNG chunks that you can insert arbitrary data, in which the hosting site will preserve in conjuction with the above dimensions & file size limits.

 ***bKGD, cHRM, gAMA, hIST,***
 ***IDAT,*** (Use as last IDAT chunk, after the final image IDAT chunk).